 (b) a further time that may be allowed by the Registrar or is prescribed by the regulations.

+(4) An annual general meeting is to be held in addition to any other meetings held by a co-operative in a year.

+(5) A co-operative commits an offence if it does not hold an annual general meeting as required by this section.

+Penalty for this subsection: a fine of $1 000.

+(6) Despite The Criminal Code section 23B(2), it is immaterial for the purposes of subsection (5) that any event occurred by accident.

+[Section 190 amended by No. 7 of 2016 s.
+52.]

 191. Special general meetings

 A special general meeting of a co-operative may be called at any time by the board of the co-operative.